 A mini-boom in healthcare administration positions is the result of both long-term demographic trends and short-term needs in dealing with a changing insurance marketplace.
 The January 2019 adoption of an expanded Medicaid managed care system is requiring adjustments at nearly every facility in the state.

-Those factors and others have led the state’s Economic and Labor Market Information Bureau to forecast an 18.7 percent increase in the number of medical management positions by 2026.
-Across the state, that will lead to 160 openings for those jobs each year.
+Those factors and others have led the state’s Economic and Labor Market Information Bureau to forecast a 17 percent increase in the number of medical management positions over the decade leading up to 2028.
+Across the state, that will lead to 210 openings for those jobs each year.
 The openings are the result of both natural turnover and the creation of new positions.

 Healthcare Administration Salaries by Area

 Although overall New Hampshire healthcare administrators match the national median salary for the role pretty closely, that number can be deceptive.
-For the three major cities in the state, the median salaries all come in at six figures, over the national median by a healthy margin.
+Manchester and rural West-Central Southwest New Hampshire host median salaries that are more than $7,000 greater than the national median.

 - 25th percentile: $84,890